-Here’s the quick version for the image dimensions to use for YouTube banner size in 2021.
+Here’s the quick version of the image dimensions to use for YouTube banner size in 2023.

-- Maximum File Size: 6MB file size.
-This is quite a generous size limit, and if you’re uploading JPGs or PNGs, it’s easy to stay below that threshold.
+- This is quite a generous size limit, and if you’re uploading a JPG, PNG, non-adnimated GIF, or even BMP files, it’s easy to stay below that threshold.

 YouTube has three main areas where you can add photos to your YouTube channel page.
 The first is your profile image, which is used across Google properties.
 The second is where you can assign specific images as your YouTube video thumbnails.